PAVENHAM

 James Allan |

-Private 66413 - subsequently renumbered 104708 - 1st/6th Battalion,
+Private 66413 - subsequently renumbered 104708, 1st/6th Battalion

-at Estaires.
-He took a colleague to a dressing station, walked out
+1918, in Belgium probably at Estaires; he took a colleague to a

-and was never seen again.
-Born 3rd May 1899 at Carshalton, Surrey
+dressing station, walked out and was never seen again.
+Born 3 May

-(5 siblings born at West End Farm, Kempston.)
-Enlisted Harrow, Middlesex.
+Bird Robinson and Annie Sewell Joyce (5 siblings born at West End

 | SPENCER |